openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/rostralSpinocerebellarTract
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Rostral spinocerebellar tract' is an axon tract.
-It is part of the spinocerebellar tract.
+   :definition: Is an axon tract.
+Is part of the spinocerebellar tract. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023984) ('is_a' and 'relationship')]
-   :description: Cervical equivalent to the ventral spinocerebellar tract (Heimer, L:  The Human Brain and Spinal Cord, 1995, pg 370).
-Originates from cells rostral to Clarke's column and sends uncrossed axons through the lateral funiculus to the cerebellum.
-It reaches the cerebellum partly through the brachium conjunctivum and partly through the restiform body, terminating bilaterally in the anterior lobe of the cerebellum.
+   :description: Originates from cells rostral to Clarke's column and sends uncrossed axons through the lateral funiculus to the cerebellum.
+It reaches the cerebellum partly through the brachium conjunctivum and partly through the restiform body, terminating bilaterally in the anterior lobe of the cerebellum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023984)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110223
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0023984#rostral-spinocerebellar-tract-1
    :name: rostral spinocerebellar tract